inet-framework/inet/doc/src/developers-guide/ch-tcp.rst

 ^^^^^^^^^^^

-When the :par:`delayedAcksEnabled` parameter is set to true, the :cpp:`TcpBaseAlg` applies a 200ms delay before sending ACKs.
+When the :par:`delayedAcksEnabled` parameter is set to true, the :cpp:`TcpAlgorithmBase` applies a 200ms delay before sending ACKs.

 Nagle’s algorithm
 ^^^^^^^^^^^^^^^^^